carbonpanda/carbonpanda.github.io/_drafts/metal-case-for-pi-3.md

 ![](https://carbonpanda.github.io/images/CPU-temperature.jpg)

 Note: NAS is hosted on a Pi 3B with metal case and same passive heatsinks running OpenMediaVault and Pi-hole DNS.
+HASSIO running without heatsinks attached from 9:00 am - 12:00 noon and with heatsink from 12:00 noon onwards.

 Obviously this is completely waste of money and time for such small amount of reduction.
 And I ordered two more sets for my other 3B and 3B+ anyway. ^_^;